-- The 20+ year radiance record of NASA's AIRS sounder contains detailed vertical information about changes in geophysical parameters. - A novel method retrieves We use an algorithm uniquely designed to retrieve geophysical trends from the radiance observation record, using stable channels in radiance space and straightforward and traceable a-priori. - Comparisons are made to trends from monthly Numerical Weather Prediction reanalysis fields and L3 operational data products.
+- The 20+ year radiance record of NASA's AIRS sounder contains detailed vertical information about changes in geophysical parameters. - We use an algorithm uniquely designed to retrieve geophysical trends from the radiance observation record, using stable channels and traceable a-priori. - Comparisons are made to trends from monthly reanalysis fields and L3 operational data products.